 Individual Healthcare Plans

-- An individual plan may not be appropriate for your child.
-Talk to the school if you are not sure.
+- an individual plan may be appropriate for your child.
+Talk to your school if you are not sure.

-- An Individual healthcare plan will help a school to effectively plan what your child needs.
+- an Individual healthcare plan will help school to effectively plan what your child needs.
 It can provide details such as who will do what, and when.

 Where an Education, Health and Care (EHC) Plan is in place

-If your child is too unwell, or refusing, to attend a school named in an Education, Health and Care plan you could contact the local authority to request an early annual review.
+If your child is too unwell, or you have identified barriers to them attending the school named in their Education, Health and Care plan, you could contact the Local Authority to request an early annual review.

 Annual reviews provide the opportunity to:

-- Ask for any amendments you would like to make to the plan
+- ask for any amendments you would like to be made to the plan

 A model for developing an Individual Health Care Plan